-- Diabetic neuropathy (nerve damage) is a range of disorders that can affect three types of nerves (sensory, motor, and autonomic).
+- Diabetic neuropathy (nerve damage) can affect 3 types of nerves: sensory, motor and autonomic.

-- The exact cause of nerve damage is not known, but high blood glucose levels over a long period are thought to be involved.
+- The exact cause of nerve damage is not known, but it is linked to high blood glucose (sugar) levels over a long period.

-- To help prevent nerve damage, experts recommend you try to maintain healthy blood glucose and blood pressure levels, not smoke and avoid excess alcohol.
+- To help prevent nerve damage, try to keep your blood glucose and blood pressure at your target levels, don't smoke and don't drink too much alcohol.

-- sensory nerves which carry signals such as pain from the body to the brain (eg, 'ouch, I am standing on a pin!')
+- sensory nerves – these carry signals such as pain from your body to your brain, eg, 'ouch, I am standing on a pin!'

-- motor nerves that carry the signal back from the brain to the muscles ('move your foot quickly and get off that pin!')
+- motor nerves – these carry the signal back from your brain to your muscles, eg, 'move your foot quickly and get off that pin!'

-- autonomic nerves which control things like heart beat, blood pressure, and breathing, automatically (you don't need to feel these or do anything about them, they happen by themselves).
+- autonomic nerves – these automatically control things like your heart beat, blood pressure and breathing, which means they happen by themselves without you needing to feel or do anything about them.

-Damage to your nerves can interrupt the signals to and from the brain.
+Damage to your nerves can interrupt the signals to and from your brain.